 While our apple cider vinegar and honey recipe has been updated for adventurous modern palates, it harkens back to the traditional tonics our ancestors—folks who lived close to the earth and spent long hours in their fields or gardens—used to drink for daily health.

-We start by weighing and rough chopping organic garlic, onions, horseradish, habañero peppers, oranges, lemons, and anti-inflammatory turmeric for a bit of zing.
-We add these to top-quality, raw apple cider vinegar, and allow the mixture to steep for six weeks, to draw out the flavors and beneficial compounds in the foods.
+We start with certified organic garlic, onions, horseradish, ginger, habañero peppers, oranges, lemons, and anti-inflammatory turmeric for a bit of zing.
+This is all steeped in top-quality, raw apple cider vinegar for as long as it takes to draw out the flavors and beneficial compounds in the foods and to create maximum tonic BOOM.
 After straining out the solids, we add raw wildflower honey for a touch of sweetness.
 Then we pour it into our apothecary-inspired bottles and ship it straight to your doorstep or your favorite store.

 Every tablespoon of Fire Cider tonic packs an energizing punch of concentrated ingredients that can be the start of a whole new way of eating—and of improving our health and vitality.